Hell's Belles (film): Plot

-After winning a top motorbike in a race, biker Dan (Jeremy Slate) has it stolen by Tony (Michael Walker), a jealous competitor.
-Dan sets off to retrieve it and finds the bike is now in the hands of a motorcycle gang, led by Tampa (Adam Roarke), who has stolen it after beating up Tony.
+After winning a top motorbike in a race, biker Dan has it stolen by Tony, a jealous competitor.
+Dan sets off to retrieve it and finds the bike is now in the hands of a motorcycle gang, led by Tampa, who has stolen it after beating up Tony.

-After failing to steal his bike back and receiving a beating himself from Tampa, Dan heads off in pursuit of the gang and his bike, this time reluctantly accompanied by leather miniskirted biker girl Cathy (Jocelyn Lane) who has been 'gifted' to Dan by Tampa in exchange for the bike.
+After failing to steal his bike back and receiving a beating himself from Tampa, Dan heads off in pursuit of the gang and his bike, this time reluctantly accompanied by leather miniskirted biker girl Cathy who has been "gifted" to Dan by Tampa in exchange for the bike.